brigancer/redline-income/README.md

 *   How does historical redlining correlate with income levels in different areas of Davidson County?
 *   Have income disparities changed over time (2000-2020) in historically redlined areas?
 *   Are there spatial patterns in the distribution of income and redlining grades?
-*   How do redlining boundaries from different data sources compare?

 ## Repository Contents